tomexiskandar/bintang/README.rst

    bt['Person'].insert(['id','name','hobby','address'], [4,'Maria','Digging',None])
    bt['Person'].insert(['id','name','hobby'], [5,'Bing','Digging'])

-Loop your data using iterows function.
+Loop your data using iterrows function.
 This will loop through all the rows one by one in a python dict.

 .. code-block:: console